Xtrato/pyBaseline/README.md

       -c COMPARE, --compare COMPARE
                             Compares to the baseline Argument must be the baseline file to be compared to.
-      -r ROOT, --root ROOT  Specifies the starting root directory -b BASELINE, --baseline BASELINE
+      -r ROOT, --root ROOT  Specifies the starting directory when taking a baseline.
+Default is the root directory -b BASELINE, --baseline BASELINE
-                            Sets to record a baseline
+                            Sets to record a baseline.
+The argument is the output file name.

 Examples: